Gaynor M. Leigh

-She was the only child born to Archibald and Alma Leigh in one of the original "Pity Me" cottages, as Archibald was a worker at the Zinc Plant.
+She was the only child born to Archibald and Alma Leigh, and was raised in one of the original "Pity Me" cottages, as Archibald was a worker at the Zinc Plant.
 Alma was a self-taught pianist and often played in the zinc workers' social club.
 It was she who gave Gaynor her first piano lessons.
 As a girl at Seaton Snook school she proved to be very bright, and at age 11 she received a scholarship to study at Henry Smith Grammar School↗ in Hartlepool.
 At Henry Smith, she was given more formal lessons in music, being particularly inspired by a lecture given by Scottish composer Euphemia Allen, composer of The Celebrated Chop Waltz (better known as Chopsticks) in 1877 under the pseudonym Arthur de Lulli.
 After completing her studies she started training as a schoolmistress at St Hild's college, Durham (now College of St Hild and St Bede↗).
 Sadly, her father Archibald passed away suddenly in 1911, and her mother Alma found herself overwhelmed with grief.
 Gaynor suspended her studies at St Hild's to return to Seaton Snook, and worked at the newly established Seaton Snook school as an "uncertificated assistant" until its closure in 1938.
 She was popular with the children, but was never fully accepted by adults on her return from Durham.

 Her death in 1957 during the 'Asian Flu' pandemic ensured some of her more mysterious compositions would never be fully explained.